mckinsey/vizro/vizro-core/docs/pages/user-guides/layouts.md

              [2]
        ]

-Th layout has three equally sized rows, each containing a component spanning the entire width.
+The layout has three equally sized rows, each containing a component spanning the entire width.

 To present components **horizontally** in one row: